Options

 Resolution

 Sets up the image resolution.
-Applicable to bitmaps only (GIF and PNG).
+Applicable to bitmaps only (PNG).

 References